Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Modelling Framework

 This section introduces the model formulation and modelling assumptions used to simulate flexibility services in three-phase unbalanced LV distribution networks.
 The framework consists of three main components: 1) first, an accurate nonlinear AC optimal power flow (OPF) model is selected to represent distribution networks with DER and flexible resources, 2) then, the concept of P-Q flexibility areas is adapted to quantify flexibility services available in the networks, 3) finally, voltage unbalance and phase coordination constraints are imposed to analyse their impacts on flexibility services.

 To accurately simulate LV distribution networks with flexible units connected to different phases, a multi-phase flexibility estimation model \eqref{Model: objective}-\eqref{Model: phase_coordination} is formulated as a nonlinear programming problem (NLP).
-The formulation is based on the \textit{bus injection model} widely applied in unbalanced distribution network optimisation studies \cite{Gan2014,FOBES2020}.
+The formulation is based on the \textit{bus injection model} widely applied in unbalanced distribution network optimisation studies \cite{Gan2014,FOBES2020,Bernstein2018}.
 Variables of the model are defined for each phase $\phi$ and include complex voltages and complex power injections at each bus $i$, $V_{i,\phi}$, $s_{i,\phi}$, complex power flows for each line $(i,j)$, $s_{ij,\phi}$, active and reactive power of generators $P_{g,i,\phi}$, $Q_{g,i,\phi}$, and active and reactive power of flexible units $P_{f,i,\phi}$, $Q_{f,i,\phi}$.
+Note that the outputs of flexible units for each phase are the primary control variables of the optimisation problem used to construct the aggregated P-Q flexibility of the network.
 Voltage unbalances for the selected set of buses $\mathcal{N}^{\text{vu}}$ are explicitly modelled using the positive and negative voltage sequences, ${V_{1}}_i, {V_{2}}_i$, and voltage unbalance factors (VUF), $VUF_i$.
-Note that the original mathematical formulation of the three-phase power flow problem is adapted from the package PowerModelsDistribution.jl \cite{FOBES2020}.
-It is then extended by including flexible units, voltage unbalance limits, and phase coordination constraints.
+The original mathematical formulation of the three-phase power flow problem is adapted from the \texttt{PowerModelsDistribution.jl} package \cite{FOBES2020}. {This three-phase AC OPF formulation inherently captures the propagation of unbalanced voltages and currents along network lines and allows the explicit modelling of single-phase, two-phase, and three-phase load connections.}\footnote{In this work, network data is prepared using the OpenDSS format with a three-phase three-wire AC OPF formulation.
+The neutral conductor and grounding are not explicitly modelled.
+Investigating four-wire network modelling is left for future research.} It is then extended by including flexible units, voltage unbalance limits, and phase coordination constraints.